Best of Journalism 2018

 ‘Is Democracy Dying?’ - The Atlantic: It was perhaps not a perfect year for the magazine’s effort to broaden its intellectual horizons.
 The hiring and firing of Kevin Williamson in submission to an internet outrage mob was a real lulu.
 But in its edition and ongoing series on the challenges facing American-style democracy here and abroad, The Atlantic distinguished itself.
 Jeffery Rosen’s piece on how James Madison might receive our moment was so well done.
 But truly remarkable was the work of Eliana Plott, “The Bullet in My Arm.”
 The distance between pro-gun and anti-gun America looks insurmountable if you read most coverage, but Plott, an Alabamian who has rapidly risen in the ranks of elite journalism shows that those are false assumptions built on flimsy understanding.

 ‘George H.W.
 Bush: 1924-2018’ - The Weekly Standard: There will be much to miss from the recently euthanized Weekly Standard.
-Whatever you thought of the magazine’s politics, it’s cultural coverage and veneration of good writing was something precious and rare.
+Whatever you thought of the magazine’s politics, its cultural coverage and veneration of good writing was something precious and rare.
 And there were none better there than Andrew Ferguson, and we can think of no better example than his obituary for the 41st president.
 There was an enormous amount of coverage surrounding Bush, his legacy, our current cultural and political moments and the passing of a generation.
 Much of it was good, but Ferguson stood out (as he often does).
 “We are each of us a black box, and I scarcely knew him,” he begins. “but even I could see there were many keys to George H.W.
 Bush.”

 ‘The Lessons my father, Charles Krauthammer, taught me about being thankful’ - Washington Post: Speaking of remembrances, seldom have we ever seen such uniformity of sentiment and depth of consideration at the passing of a journalist as we did for our friend Charles Krauthammer.
 There were many fine pieces produced at outlets across the ideological spectrum, as befitted a man who did not reserve respectfulness for his friends nor correction for his foes.
 But it has been his own beloved son, Daniel, who emerged not just to keep the flame but fuel it in his father’s absence.
 Daniel put together his dad’s posthumous book “The Point of it All” and has written and spoken widely on the subject.
 But we were particularly taken with his Thanksgiving column at the WaPo.
 “On this day, we give thanks for our country’s natural bounty — but even more, for its moral and philosophical bounty, of which we are history’s lucky inheritors.
 Our gratitude should prompt us to accept the responsibility for safeguarding it and passing it down to the next generation so that they may continue to enjoy its blessings.
 On this day, I am thankful to my father for passing it down to me.”